 As an establishment we only utilise what are considered low risk foods and in accordance with recommendations at least one member of staff will undergo appropriate training.
 Basic food hygiene principles will be included as part of the induction process.

 Safe chilled food:

-1. Fridge must keep food at or below 8 °c and the temperature MUST be checked daily and recorded on the daily risk assessment sheet.
+1. Fridge must keep food at or below 8 °c and the temperature must be checked daily.

 2. All chilled food will be stored at the required temperature on the labels.